NTIG-Uppsala/Classroom-Seating-Planner/docs/coding-standard.md

 -   Variables: `camelCase`.
 -   File names: `PascalCase`.

 -   Methods that are triggered by elements should be named with the element name followed by an underscore and the action.
 For example `ButtonTop_Click`.
+-   Test methods should be named by their purpose followed by `Test`, for example `SeatingTest` as opposed to `TestSeating`.
+This is to make them more legible in the test explorer.

 #### Syntax